Lavandula latifolia

 The scent of Lavandula latifolia is stronger, with more camphor, and more pungent than Lavandula angustifolia scent.
-For this reason the two varieties are grown in separate fields.

 Description

 Lavandula latifolia is a strongly aromatic shrub growing to 30–80 cm tall.
 The leaves are evergreen, 3–6 cm long and 5–8 mm broad.

 The flowers are pale lilac, produced on spikes 2–5 cm long at the top of slender, leafless stems 20–50 cm long.
 Flowers from June to September, depending on weather.

 The fruit is a nut, indehiscent, monosperm of hardened pericarp.
 It consists of 4 small nuts which often remain locked inside the calyx tube.
 Grows from 0 to 1,700 m amsl.

 Etymology

 The species name latifolia is Latin for "broadleaf".
 The genus name Lavandula simply means lavender.